The Ederlezi Athens apartments

 Along with the hold on new construction activity, the crisis had an effect on the existing buildings.
 Many smaller or larger apartments constitute the classic form of habitation in Athens, the apartment building.
 Apartment buildings are omnipresent in all neighborhoods of Athens.
 They satisfied the housing needs of the ever-growing Greek capital for decades.
 Their construction, along with the construction of country cottages, was the driving force behind the flourishing of the construction sector.
 Everyone wanted to have an apartment In Athens for their family, then another for their kids when they grow up.

 Athens apartments today

 Today the economic crisis seems to be over.
 Athens recovers fast.
 Tourism flourishes, new food & beverage spots and nightlife spots are opening every day.
 Moreover, Tourists from all over the world visit the ancient city to marvel at its attractions.
 Greek & international companies and associations hold conferences and meetings with many international participants.
-All these people require accommodation.
-Many new hotels and boutique hotels in Athens open every year.
+All these people require accommodation in Athens.
+Many new boutique hotels and hotels in Athens city center open every year.
 However, due to the rise of the sharing economy, cheaper solutions for travelers do exist.